 Popular Choice For Close-Miking In Live, Film, And Noisy Environments

-When close-miking sound sources, a supercardioid microphone will really focus in on what it is pointed at.
+When close-miking sound sources, a supercardioid microphone will really focus on what it is pointed at.
 This makes it an excellent choice when recording instruments in close proximity or when trying to isolate a particular source in a loud environment.

 Note that the rear lobe of sensitivity makes mic positioning essential for isolating sound sources with supercardioid mics.